|LabVIEW 2015 FPGA Module Help|

-Most functions cannot perform single-precision floating-point operations inside a single-cycle Timed Loop because they require more than one clock cycle to execute but they do not have handshaking signals.
+Most functions cannot perform single-precision floating-point operations inside the single-cycle Timed Loop because these functions require more than one clock cycle to execute but do not have handshaking signals.
 The following features are supported inside the single-cycle Timed Loop with single-precision floating-point data:

 Refer to the FPGA VI below for an example of how to pass single-precision floating-point data to a single-cycle Timed Loop using FIFOs.